jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 How did antagonists make profits by re-selling the same products?
 They lowered their labour costs by exporting their factories and calling it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, patents filed in cheaper markets?
 Lawyers charge a lot less in India then New York's $500/hr.
-It's only because the rationale to export factories, was made by the professionals who kept the savings for themselves.
-The powers of the Industrial Age exported American because they go got to relive the Industrial Age inside places like China and India.
+It's only because the rationale to export factories, let the antagonists keep their power.
+China and India was seen as the land of the never ending Industrial Age, the perfect solution to Darth Blockbuster's problems.

-But we win the game by constantly evolving new technology.
+But replaying old games isn't how humanity wins the game of civlization.
+We win the game by constantly evolving new technology.
 That's why there's never been a time—in history or in a computer game—where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.

 Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings.
 That's why we have dozens of remarketed toothbrushes, running shoes, staplers with endless trademarks, slogans, and marketing campaigns; as if these are the products that help us win the game.